Scientists say this invisible gas could seal our fate on climate change – KION546

 The latest IPCC assessment highlights that scientists now have a better understanding of how much methane is being released by human activity like agriculture and the fossil fuel industry, and how much it contributes to the climate crisis.

-Around the world, fossil fuels, agriculture and coal mining are skyrocketing methane emissions.
-Nonetheless, the production and sources vary by region.
-In the North America, a majority — 14% of total methane emissions — come from the oil and gas production followed by livestock at 10%.
-In China, coal mining is the biggest methane driver, contributing 24% to total emissions.
+The sources of methane emissions vary by region.
+In North America, a majority — 41% of total methane emissions — come from the oil and gas production followed by livestock at 28%.
+In China, coal mining is the biggest methane driver, contributing 43% to its total emissions.

 Though agriculture is a major source of methane, Jackson said the emissions from farming and food production would be harder to tackle.

-Note: Correction: A previous version of this story understated how much methane is contributed by sector in North America and China.
-This story has been updated.